prettier/plugin-ruby/README.md

 [![Build Status](https://travis-ci.org/kddeisz/prettier-ruby.svg?branch=master)](https://travis-ci.org/kddeisz/prettier-ruby)

-This is a work in progress plugin for prettier that supports the Ruby programming language.
+This is a [prettier](https://prettier.io/) plugin for the Ruby programming language.
 Under the hood it uses Ruby's own `ripper` library which allows this package to maintain parity with the existing Ruby parser.

 ## Getting started

-Install the dependencies by running `yarn` in the root of the repository.
-You can then pretty print a ruby source file by running `yarn print [PATH]`.
+You can pretty print a ruby source file by running `yarn print [PATH]`.

 ## Options